10 Things Every Child with Autism Wishes You Knew

 Self-Calming/Self-Awareness

-A beautiful interactive realtime fluid dynamics simulation, control fluid flow and stunning colours at the tips of your fingers.
+A beautiful interactive real-time fluid dynamics simulation, control fluid flow and stunning colors at the tips of your fingers.

 Heat Pad- Relaxing Heat Sensitive Surface